 “In identical conditions, the vendor systems underwent normalized technical performance tests in 3 strategic locations by day and night”, states Sergio Mastronardi, Chief Technology Officer with gtechna.
 “The ability of gtechna’s Officer™ Plates ALPR Solution to effectively verify several thousand plates per day is likely to significantly increase the perceived risk of being intercepted, which is a major element in road safety.”

 “The entire gtechna team is very enthusiastic about our partnership with the Sûreté du Québec”, commented Michel Guay, gtechna President and CEO.
 “Installation will take place both at gtechna’s new state-of-the-art installation facility and in SQ garages.
 We are honoured that the Sûreté du Québec selected gtechna’s Officer™ Plates Solution and ELSAG Cameras as the ALPR system of choice to play an integral role in ensuring that Québec highways remain safe and secure.”

 The principle behind Automated License Plate Recognition is very simple.
 It is a

-fully autonomous system which is installed in a patrol vehicle equipped with:
+fully autonomous reader system which is installed in a patrol vehicle equipped with:

-1. Cameras that read all the plates within an established perimeter, parked or in motion, at high speeds.
+1. Cameras that reads all plates within an established perimeter, parked or in motion, at high speeds.
 The system requires no manipulation by a police officer.

 2. Officer™ Plates Software (running on a ruggedized laptop) analyzes each plate by comparing it to a motor vehicle database containing the list of suspect plates.